-So far we've only run one explicit performance test - test_performance.cpp.
-This runs a test from the Boost Multiprecision library to count prime numbers and uses on integer arithmetic.
+So far we've only run one explicit performance test - test\performance.cpp.
+This runs a test from the Boost Multiprecision library to count prime numbers and makes extensive usage of integer arithmetic.
 We've run the tests with unsigned integers and with safe<unsigned> on two different compilers..
 No other change was made to the program.
 We list the results without further comment.